UMTti/2015-periodi-3/README.md

 # JPEG-like compressing algorithm

-#HUOM.
-Dokumentaatio siirretty omaan kansioonsa sekavuuden välttämiseksi.

 JPEG based image compression written in Java.
 Actually the same parts as in JPEG and now ready are:

 1. Discrete cosine transformation
 2. Quantization

-I'm not doing Huffman coding statistically way as JPEG does.
-Currently I'm implementing my own Huffman trie structure.
+Huffman coding is done with constructing a trie, not with statistical way as JPEG does.
+The next task is to implement terminal user interface for compress() and show() -functions in Jpeg.java .